+Jennifer Lech, Ph.D.

-Jennifer Lech Senior Vice President and University Registrar 3300 W. Camelback Road Phoenix, AZ 85017 602-639-6389 TitleIX@gcu.edu
+Senior Vice President of Academic Affairs and University

+Registrar

+3300 W. Camelback Road

+Phoenix, AZ 85017

+602-639-5900

+TitleIX@gcu.edu

 Duties and Responsibilities: Monitoring and oversight of overall implementation of Title IX compliance at the University, including coordination of training, education, communications, and administration of grievance procedures for faculty, staff, students, and other members of the University community.